hww3/finscribe/README.txt

 are a number of additional modules which provided necessary functionality.
 Item 0 below describes these prerequisites.

-FinScribe supports storing its data either using mySQL or SQLite.
+FinScribe supports storing its data either using mySQL, PostgreSQL or SQLite.
 Depending on which you choose to use, you'll need to have the appropriate libraries installed before building and installing Pike.
 If you already have Pike installed, and later choose to add support for one of these database engines, you can easily do that.
-SQLite is probably the easier of the two to install support for, as you can use Monger.
+SQLite is probably the easier of the three to install support for, as you can use Monger.

 0. Make sure you have installed any prerequisite software:
    a.
 Third party libraries: